Gousto vs HelloFresh were both strong contenders in our review of the best meal kits on the market, but what sets them apart from each other?

 Gousto vs HelloFresh: which is more flexible?

-With Gousto, you choose the recipes you want and have until midday three days before delivery to edit.
+With Gousto box, you choose the recipes you want and have until midday three days before delivery to edit.
 Recipes are available to pick two weeks before the delivery date.
 The menu is updated every Tuesday at midday.

-HelloFresh has a minimum order of three recipes a week for two people, whereas with Gousto you can order just two for two people.
-The maximum number of recipes you can order for two adults with Gousto is four, whereas for HelloFresh you can order up to five.
+HelloFresh has a minimum order of three recipes a week for two people, whereas with Gousto box, you can order just two for two people.
+With Gousto, the maximum number of recipes you can order for two adults is four, whereas for HelloFresh you can order up to five.
 If you want more meals, Gousto recommends ordering another box to come mid-week.

 Our verdict?
 Gousto is the more flexible meal kit, as you don’t need to be tied to a subscription.

 A photo posted by on

 HelloFresh offers three boxes.
 They do not currently offer a box for one, however, they suggest sharing the second portion with friends, family or having it for lunch the next day, as do Gousto.

 Three, four, or five recipes for two.
 Or three or four recipes for three or four people.
 Menu of 18 recipes, five of which are veggie, no vegan options guaranteed.